 Students who meet the requirements for the master's degree by completing a combination of coursework and thesis must register for a minimum of six hours of thesis credit.

 A candidate whose program includes a thesis must present a treatise in which the results of an investigation directed by a member of the faculty of the Institute are set forth in a clear, articulate form.
 The purpose of the thesis is to further educational development by requiring the student to plan, conduct, and report an organized and systematic study of importance.

+Resources for theses such as the Thesis and Dissertation Manual, deadlines, templates, checklists are found on the Thesis & Dissertation website.
 The Manual for Graduate Theses specifies the formatting requirements for the thesis.
-Information regarding electronic thesis/dissertation submission can also be found on the Graduate Studies website.
+Information regarding electronic thesis/dissertation submission can also be found on that resources website.